Recoskie/Fl64/docs/Examples.md

   <img style="width:600px;height:303px;" src="https://1.bp.blogspot.com/-Od04RSUVFrc/XTxqy0DtOpI/AAAAAAAAcUA/P4DsYx381x4AEAEIDQ5BoSYDT_14fDNyACLcBGAs/s1600/EAfbbb6UwAAjwby.jpeg" />

   <br /><br />

   The golden ratio is the most irrational number as each part across the number per smaller part is exactly 1 away per A=1, and B=1.

   <br /><br />

   You may also find the following article fun as it describes different numbers and their relationship to reality.

   <a href="https://cs.astronomy.com/asy/b/astronomy/archive/2018/03/12/go-figure-nature-39-s-numbers-are-the-keys-to-the-cosmos.aspx" target="_blank">Nature numbers are the keys to the cosmos</a>.

+  <br /><br />

   <h2>Rational Vs Irrational.</h2>